Simula-COMPLEX/dtconnection/README.md

 <b>DigitalTwinLibrary</b> - When you download this folder, you may want to save it togheter with the other OpenModelica libraries.
 The path should be ~\OpenModelica1.16.1-64bit\lib\omlibrary.

-Connected2API.py gets it input data from a restfulAPI, which is accessed by a server that is located in China.
+<b>Connected2API.py</b> gets it input data from a restfulAPI, which is accessed by a server that is located in China.
 You may need to apply a new method of feeding input data to the Digital Twin.
 In the configuration developed in Connected2API.py we only use the forward speed as input, so for prototyping you could create a numpy array that represents speed parameters as input data to the Digitla Twin, before you connect a Physical Twin.
 So, the script may need some changes if you want to run Connected2API.py.

-The changes that you need to apply if you can not connect to the restful API is:
+The changes that you need to apply if you <b>can not</b> connect to the restful API is:

 1. Either create a new restful API for the LGSVL-simulator etc, or create numpy arrays that represent the parameters that you want to feed the Digital Twin with and loop through them in the for loop.
 This is a nice method of prototyping the Digital Twin before we connect the system to a Physical Twin.
 If you want to connect the Digital Twin to a Physical Twin, you should fetch the sensor data from your robot/object, this data should be avaliable from a microchip/microprossessor on your robot.